gfolgert/qmk_firmware/keyboards/crkbd/keymaps/gfolgert/README.md

 If you have a Corne keyboard (aka the crkbd) and want to give this a go, [here are the keymap files](./keymaps) for download to be used with QMK, or [the compiled .hex file](./crkbd_rev1_chordic.hex) ready to be flashed onto your Corne keyboard with QMK Toolbox.
 The above links have the left side of the keyboard acting as the parent to the right side.

-I would like to make this into a video if people are interested.
 Feel free to reach out if you have any comments, questions, or concerns; all feedback is welcome and highly encouraged!
 Even if I get a message showing a single person made it this far, it'd be extremely satisfying to know I hadn't written all this for just an empty void 😁👍 Feel free to [buy me a beverage](https://www.buymeacoffee.com/gfolgert), it would be greatly appreciated.
-Any donations will likely go right back into helping support the keyboard-enthusiast community (as well as my own keyboard addiction).
+Any donations will likely go right back into helping support the keyboard-enthusiast community (I'd like to make this into a video if there's interest), as well as my own keyboard addiction.
 Thanks for reading!

 ------
 ## Resources